StephanMoeller/mike-typeson/README.md

 # Mike Typeson
+He is not pretty, but he gets the job done.

 This is my first keyboard that has a home grown pcb.
 It is wired as a unibody even though the electronics are in 3 pieces.
 I made it because I needed a simple keyboard that did not require i2c, to test out my custom firmware found here: https://github.com/StephanMoeller/zigmkay

 ![b1fb5cf4-bc29-4709-b4f0-31c480e18a1a](https://github.com/user-attachments/assets/3383c348-23bf-4926-b3cf-6a0a1c132462)